oracle/bpftune/FEATURE_PLAN.md

 also more gradual, so probably better for the risk-averse; we would only update buffer sizes for example if we came within 1.5% of buffer limit, and only increase buffer size by 1.5%.

+### general: notice new tuners appearing/disappearing from
+/usr/lib64/bpftune

+- we should watch the above directory for tuner addition or removal to allow packages to deliver a tuner separately (need a bpftune-devel package?)

 ### TCP buffer tuner improvements
 - one problem is hard to have a one max buffer size to fit all;